nenadmarkus/p/fourier-features-graphics/index.md

 We can observe that the amount of color mixing and spatial details steadily increases with $$\sigma$$.

-We can also add a temporal dimension to produce videos such as the following one:
+We can also add a temporal dimension to produce videos such as the following one ([code](periodic.py)):

 <div style="text-align:center;">
 <video style="width: 70%; height:35%; max-width: 512px; max-height: 256px;" autoplay loop="" muted="" playsinline="">